Ernest Perron

-The best friend of the Crown Prince
+Biography

+Early life

-The son of a gardener and handyman who worked at the Institut Le Rosey in Rolle, Switzerland, Perron first met the Crown Prince of Iran, Mohammad Reza while the latter was a student there between 1931–36.
+The son of a gardener and handyman Achille Perron, who worked at the Institut Le Rosey in Rolle, Switzerland, Perron first met the crown prince of Iran, Mohammad Reza, while the latter was a student there between 1931–36.

 A "short and thin man, almost fragile", Perron lived in the servants' quarters of Le Rosey and fantasied about being a great poet, reciting his poetry at all times.
 Perron worked at Le Rosey as a janitor and gardener, and most considered him a ridiculous figure, the janitor who thought of himself as a great poet.
-Perron, an eccentric, effeminate man who dressed in a campy style, walked with a limp and who did nothing to hide his homosexuality was often beaten up by the students in what might today be deemed gay-bashing.
-One day, Mohammad Reza came to his defense, and the two became best friends.
+Perron, an eccentric, effeminate man who dressed in a campy style, walked with a limp (due to having contracted polio) and as Perron did nothing to hide his homosexuality he was often beaten up by the students in what might today be deemed gay-bashing.
+One day, Mohammad Reza came to his defense, and the two became best friends despite Perron being more than ten years the younger mans senior.

 Perron had only a high school education, but he read widely and impressed Mohammad Reza with his knowledge of French literature, poetry and philosophy.
 Besides for his love of poetry, Perron was known for being both openly gay and a devout Catholic who ultimately persuaded the Shah's older sister Princess Shams Pahlavi to convert to Catholicism.
 Perron introduced Mohammad Reza to French poetry and as Mohammad Reza later recalled under his influence Chateaubriand and Rabelais "become my favorite French authors".

 In 1935, the British Legation in Bern reported to London that Perron was "the most oddest young man...who appears to be the Prince's chief guide, philosopher and friend.
 He is apparently engaged as a sort of Super-Servant for the prince in Switzerland".
 Perron introduced Mohammad Reza to French poetry while Mohammad Reza took his best friend with him on weekend trips to the Bern house of Anoushirvan Sepahbodi, the Iranian ambassador to Switzerland, where he introduced Perron to Persian food, which he loved.
 Besides enjoying Persian cooking, Perron and Mohammad Reza spent hours at Sepahbodi's house listening to Persian and classical music with Mozart and Bach being particular favorites.

-Perron's devout Catholicism gave Mohammad Reza someone outside of his immediate family who had the certainty of faith, of believing that there was a just, omnipotent God out there to look after one, which appealed to the teenage Crown Prince.
+Perron's devout Catholicism gave Mohammad Reza someone outside of his immediate family who had the certainty of faith, of believing that there was a just, omnipotent God out there to look after one, which appealed to the teenage crown prince.
 Though the relationship between Mohammad Reza and Perron has caused much speculation, it seems that Mohammad Reza lost his virginity to a maid who worked at Le Rosey in 1935.
-The Crown Prince liked Perron so much that when he returned to Iran in 1936, he brought Perron back with him, installing his best friend in the Marble Palace.
+The crown prince liked Perron so much that when he returned to Iran in 1936, he brought Perron back with him, installing his best friend in the Marble Palace.